rebeccaariss/snake-client/README.md

 ## 👩🏼‍💻 Final Product

+You should see this in your terminal (right side) upon connection to the server:
 !["Image showing connection message 'Connected to ssssserver 🐍' in user terminal and game interface in server terminal"](./connection.png "Connection")

-*You should see this in your terminal upon connection to the server*
+Preview of the message that prints with "H" keypress:

-!["Image showing messge 'sssnake sssays hi' in game interface (server terminal)"](./salutation.png "Salutation") *Preview of the message that prints with "H" keypress*
+!["Image showing messge 'sssnake sssays hi' in game interface (server terminal)"](./salutation.png "Salutation")

 ## 🕹️ Getting Started